MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-tenant-list.md

 Tags that are already assigned to the tenant will have a check mark to the right of the tag name.
 You can also assign a tag to multiple tenants by selecting the checkbox next to each tenant in the list, selecting **Assign Tags**, and then selecting a tag from the list.

+> [!NOTE]
-**NOTE**: You can create up to 30 unique Tags and assign them to as many tenants as needed.
+> You can create up to 30 unique Tags and assign them to as many tenants as needed.

 ## Delete a tag